OliverButlerSU/SpaceCowboy/out/production/Space Cowboys/SpaceCowboy/SotonUni/Challenge2/README.txt

     - "clear X" : Creates a variable named X, anything past X will not be read
     - "incr X" : Increases the variable X by 1
     - "decr X" : Decreases the variable X by 1
-    - "while X not 0 do" : While X!=0, do the following lines of code
+    - "while X not 0 do" : While X is not 0 do something decr X end"
-    - "end" : End of a while loop
     - "print X" : Prints the value of X

 You should not use a ';' at the end of each line, and each line is taken as a new statement meaning you cannot combine